 - Immediate Affect

-There is a shortage of available land in Hong Kong so we have to be cremated; unless we bid for a burial plot that can cost, on a lease only basis for 50 years, anything up to HK$500,000.
+There is a shortage of available land in Hong Kong so we have to be cremated; unless we bid for a burial plot that can cost, on a lease-only basis for 50 years, anything up to HK$500,000.
 If you consider the rise in property prices of recent years, imagine a plot of land?
-And this may have to be re-negotiated if your future family want to keep you interned.
+And this may have to be re-negotiated if your future family wants to keep you interned.
 We could be flown home but this is nearly as equally costly and far more bureaucratic (red-tape paperwork.)

 - No one is in charge

 When you write a Will, you appoint Executor/s – These people have been given your authority to act as you, basically.
 Their job is to gain the Grant of Probate to release your assets and distribute according to your wishes, and not what the Court of Probate decides.
 Who talks to the authorities to organise this if you haven’t stated it?